halolimat/SpExtor/README.md

     ```
 - Download and install IntelliJ IDEA from [https://www.jetbrains.com/idea/download/](https://www.jetbrains.com/idea/download/)
 - Open IntelliJ, click on open, navigate to where you cloned SpExtor, select the folder SpExtor, hit Open.
-- In the src -> test -> java -> main, modify the parameters as you desire and then run the code.
+- In the src -> test -> java -> Test_SpExtor.java, modify the parameters as you desire and then run the code.
 - You can serialize the final CRF model from Active Learning.
 - The sigma values over the different batches can be found under SpExtor/out.